 The downside of third-party processors is a lack of the dedicated support you’d find in a merchant account provider.
 You’re also ultimately at the mercy of your third-party processor and you might find your account frozen or terminated for reasons outside your control.

+To avoid problems down the line, set clear policies for your customers before you start accepting payments.
 Clarify your policy on the return of purchased goods, the steps for customers to take if they wish to return a purchase and any specific costs that are related to returns.

 Frequently asked questions